bniladridas/niladridas/README.md

 ## JSON Customization

-The best part of AstroLinkHub is that you can modify every aspect of the website very easily by editing the `index.json` file.
+The best part of my [portfolio](https://niladridas.vercel.app) is that you can modify every aspect of the website very easily by editing the `index.json` file.
 This JSON contains the following sections:

 ```json
 {